learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ```

-From here, a good next step would be to look at examples from each column encoded as strings (remember, pandas refers to string columns as `object`) and confirm that this data is supposed to be encoded as strings.
+From here, a good next step would be to look at examples from each column encoded as strings (remember, Pandas refers to string columns as `object`) and confirm that this data is supposed to be encoded as strings.
 One method to do this is to preview a truncated version of the output from `.value_counts()`.
 For example, you could preview the 5 most frequent entries from each column with a simple loop like this:

 ```python
 for col in df.columns: